How to Handle an Irate Individual as a Security Guard

 The Risks of Ignoring or Threatening

 Now, let’s briefly discuss what not to do.
 Ignoring the person?
 Bad idea.
 It might just fuel their frustration.
 After all, nobody likes feeling dismissed.
 Similarly, threatening to call the police right off the bat can escalate the situation even further.
-Remember, that approach should be reserved for when there’s an imminent threat to safety—not to silence someone who's upset.

 Why De-escalation Matters